Big skies of Scotland, trailing wood smoke,

 Fences, fields and tangled copses of wind-bent trees

-near grazing clumps of sheep and reedy pond water.
+Grazing clumps of sheep near reedy pond water;

 Bleak winter beauty viewed from the train,

 Passengers wait and the neon station clock reads ‘on time.’

 slender birch stems and startled flapping birds flash by.

 Wallace Monument, Dumyat and Stirling Bridge

 stand guard under a fading baby blue sky.

 ‘Please mind the gap between the train and the platform.’

 Crowds of commuters and a draft around the ankles,